hyperknot/openfreemap/README.md

 - custom tile or dataset hosting

+#### 2.

+OFM chooses **building blocks**, which are currently: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/) and soon [tilemaker](https://github.com/systemed/tilemaker).

+OFM does not want to be an alternative to any of these projects.
+If the community decides, we can change a project if it is deemed production-ready.
+If issues are opened in the scope of these projects on OFM, they will be closed and pointed to the right repos.

 #### 3.

 OFM is not something you can install on your dev machine.
 The only tool you run locally is `init-server.py`.